 I was hooked.

 Years later, during my two year vegan stint, hummus became a staple in my diet.
 Surprisingly I never got sick of it.

 Fast forward to today!!!
-I still love hummus, yet I have decided to embark on a more gut friendly way of eating in order to heal my leaky gut and prevent gut issues in the future.
+I still love hummus, yet I have decided to embark on a more gut friendly way of eating in.

 I don’t have an autoimmune disease and haven’t been officially tested for leaky gut.
 However, I do know I have at least a moderate case of leaky gut and chickpeas (soaked/ sprouted or not) make me bloated and are difficult for me personally to digest.

 After tinkering with some AIP Paleo recipes for legume-free hummus, I have settled on my own recipe version.

 I hope you enjoy this legume, lectin free recipe!
 It has turned into an all-time family favorite!